ockernuts/digital-power-meter-monitor/README.md

 To get a working board, you need to build and upload the filesystem image and the C/C++ code.
 (Do this with Platform IO Project Tasks).
 There might be board-specific actions needed to get it in a state where the items can be uploaded over the USB cable.

-Make sure there is an SD card plugged into the board.
+Make sure there is a micro SD card plugged into the board.

 # Using the board with the installed code
 ## First startup or startup with Wifi connection problems
-Upon first startup, the board will try to locate Wifi connection parameters from the config.json file on the SDCard.
+Upon first startup, the board will try to locate Wifi connection parameters from the config.json file on the micro SD card.
 If this file doesn't exist or the board cannot connect to the Wifi network, it will start in configuration mode and act as an access point for a Wifi network "DigitaleMeterMonitor".
 This uses an IP Subnet 192.168.4.0/24 on which the board has the IP 192.168.4.1.
 As such one can connect to that Wifi network and browse to http://192.168.4.1 to configure the Wifi settings.
 Sometimes it is difficult to stay on the board's network since it has no path to the internet.
 In the configuration, the board will require a :